Minnie Cumnock Blodgett

-Vassar College and Euthenics program
+Vassar College and euthenics program

 After Ellen Swallow Richards' death in 1911, Julia Lathrop (1858–1932), another of Vassar's most distinguished alumnae, continued to promote the development of an interdisciplinary program in euthenics at the college.
 Lathrop soon teamed with alumna Minnie Cumnock Blodgett, who with her husband, John Wood Blodgett, offered financial support to create a program of euthenics at Vassar College.
-Curriculum planning, suggested by Vassar President Henry Noble MacCracken in 1922, began in earnest by 1923.
+Curriculum planning, suggested by Vassar president Henry Noble MacCracken in 1922, began in earnest by 1923.

 In 1925, through a gift of $550,000.00 from Mrs. Blodgett, the Institute of Euthenics was founded at Vassar.
 Its aim was "to supply scientific knowledge of the complex problems of adjustment between individuals and the environment, emphasizing home and family."
-Vassar historian Colton Johnson noted "The Blodgetts' gift was the largest gift given to the College after Matthew Vassar donated $408,000 in 1861 to get the College started ...
+Vassar historian Elizabeth Daniels noted "The Blodgetts' gift was the largest gift given to the College after Matthew Vassar donated $408,000 in 1861 to get the College started ...
 Their intention was to bring into the curriculum of the College a course of study specifically designed around the ideas of Ellen Swallow Richards."